waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   3. Move cursor to (4,0), pick up Piece 15.
   4. Move Piece 15 to (3,4) and place it.
 - Observation: Pieces 14 at (5,0), 15 at (4,0).
 Target slots (2,4) and (3,4) are empty.
 Cursor is at (4,4).
-- Hypothesis: Placing 14 and 15 will solve the puzzle.
-Verified Turn 1939.
+- Hypothesis: Pieces 14 and 15 (identical black pieces) are swapped.
+Test: Swap 14 and 15 using (3,5) as temp slot.
+Verified Turn 1940.